“Parental behavioural traits can be transmitted by non-genetic mechanisms to the offspring.

-The researchers studied parental transmission of behavioral traits and epigenetic changes.
-Their study design removed prenatal and postnatal parental behavioral transmission of behavioral traits and epigenetic changes as each generation’s embryos were implanted into foster wild-type (WT) mothers.
+The study design removed prenatal and postnatal parental behavioral transmission of behavioral traits and epigenetic changes as each generation’s embryos were implanted into foster wild-type (WT) mothers.

-- To what extents the overly stress-reactive F1 mothers’ prenatal environments and postnatal behaviors induced behaviors and/or epigenetic changes in their children, and whether the F2 children’s parental behaviors subsequently induced behaviors and/or epigenetic changes in the F3 generation.
+- To what extents the overly stress-reactive F1 female children’s prenatal environments and postnatal behaviors induced behaviors and/or epigenetic changes in their children; and

 How did the study meet the overall goal of rodent studies: to help humans?

 - Only a minority of humans experienced an early-life environment that included primary caregivers other than our biological parents.

 - Very, very few of us experienced a prenatal environment other than our biological mothers.

 - The study’s thorough removal of parental behavior was an outstanding methodology to confirm by falsifiability whether parental behavior was both an intergenerational and transgenerational epigenetic inheritance mechanism.